-The memory array of the AT49LH002 can be sectored in two ways simply by using two different erase commands.
-Using one erase command allows the device to contain a total of seven sectors comprised of a 16-Kbyte boot sector, two 8-Kbyte sectors, a 32-Kbyte sector, and three 64-Kbyte sectors.
-The 16-Kbyte boot sector is located at the top (uppermost) of the device's memory address space and can be hardware write protected by using the $\overline{\text{TBL}}$ pin.
-Alternatively, by using a different erase command, the memory array can be arranged into four even erase sectors of 64-Kbyte each, allowing the top 64-Kbyte region to be used as the boot sector.
-The $\overline{\text{TBL}}$ pin, when used with the second erase command, will hardware write protect the entire top 64-Kbyte region against erasure.
+The memory array of the AT49LH00B4 can be sectored in two ways simply by using two different erase commands.
+Using one erase command allows the device to contain a total of eleven sectors comprised of a 64-Kbyte boot sector, six 64-Kbyte sectors, a 32-Kbyte sector, a 16-Kbyte sector, and two 8-Kbyte sectors.
+The 64-Kbyte boot sector is located at the top (uppermost) of the device's memory address space and can be hardware write protected by using the TBL pin.
+Alternatively, by using a different erase command, the memory array can be arranged into eight even erase sectors of 64-Kbyte each.

-The AT49LH002 supports two hardware interfaces: The FWH/LPC interface for In-System operations and the A/A Mux interface for programming during manufacturing.
+The AT49LH00B4 supports two hardware interfaces: The FWH/LPC interface for In-System operations and the A/A Mux interface for programming during manufacturing.
 The Interface Configuration (IC) pin of the device provides the control between these two interfaces.
 An internal Command User Interface (CUI) serves as the control center between the device interfaces and the internal operation of the nonvolatile memory.
 A valid command sequence written to the CUI initiates device automation.

-Specifically designed for use in 3-volt systems, the AT49LH002 supports read, program, and erase operations with a supply voltage range of 3.0V to 3.6V.
+Specifically designed for use in 3-volt systems, the AT49LH00B4 supports read, program, and erase operations with a supply voltage range of 3.0V to 3.6V.
 No separate voltage is required for programming and erasing.

-The AT49LH002 utilizes fixed program and erase times, independent of the number of program and erase cycles that have occurred.
+The AT49LH00B4 utilizes fixed program and erase times, independent of the number of program and erase cycles that have occurred.
 Therefore, the system does not need to be calibrated or correlated to the cumulative number of program and erase cycles.